Manuka honey is produced in New Zealand from two closely related plants, both of which are commonly referred to as manuka.

 Methylglyoxal - MGO

 MGO is a member of the dicarbonyl group (a group of toxic substances) and at the levels found in some manuka honeys, (over 1,000 ppm) there is some concern regarding its food safety.
 MGO is the main precursor to Advanced Glycation End products (AGEs).
 AGEs are associated with a number of age related diseases including Alzheimer's disease, cardiovascular disease, stroke, eye cataracts, cancer and diabetes.
 The body has a specific enzyme system (the glyoxalase system) to detoxify this compound.
 This enzyme system has been found in the simplest life forms on earth as well as in mammals, indicating that its detoxification of MGO is universally important to most life on earth.
+Animal studies have shown MGO to cause cancer in mice and heart disease in cattle at levels functionally close to some high levels found in manuka honey.

 The main benefit of NPA / MGO active manuka is that it can be sterilized by irradiation for use as a wound dressing.
 Theoretically this same irradiation would neutralize any glucose oxidase due to the large molecule size and fragility of glucose oxidase but this is not borne out by this study.